MINED30/HAN2HAN/README.md

 - A font is created with only a small number of characters, less than 10 characters.
 - Even if you put the alphabet, it generates Hangul font well, and as you can see in the example, it is possible to express the snowy font.
-- Using Google Colab's GPU
+- Easy to try with COLAB
 - The cost of designing fonts can be lowered.
+-
 # Weakness

 1. Part of some characters disappears.